PNR Hyundai Rotem DMU

+Operational history

 Purchase

 During the administration of then-President Gloria Macapagal Arroyo, a project to rehabilitate the PNR Metro Commuter Line was pursued.
 The first phase of the Northrail-Southrail Linkage Project, includes the purchase of DMUs.
 21 DMU cars that can be configured into seven three-car sets were planned to be procured.
 However, due to budget constraints, the order was downgraded to 18 DMU cars or six three-car sets, as the budget was not enough to cover the seven sets.

 In 2007, the South Korean consortium of Daewoo, Hanjin Heavy Industries and Construction, and Rotem was awarded the contract for the first phase of the Northrail-Southrail Linkage project.
 The consortium was appointed by PNR by way of negotiated procurement, wherein the government directly negotiates with contractors in case of an emergency.
 This happened after two failed biddings in early 2007.

 The US$49.096-million project was funded by a US$50.42-million loan from the Export–Import Bank of Korea.